 “What fresh hell is this?”

-Playing Evelyn without any shred of doubt is Michelle Yeoh whose multi-faceted performance finds her playing variations of her character, switching dimensions, “downloading” various abilities, flip-flopping between genres and trying to do everything, everywhere all at once.
+Playing Evelyn without any shred of doubt is Michelle Yeoh whose multi-faceted performance finds variations of her character, switching dimensions, “downloading” various abilities, flip-flopping between genres and trying to do everything, everywhere all at once.
 Yeoh carries the emotional core of this eclectic and free-spirited adventure, delivering a determined, resistant and resonant lead performance of many shades.

 If Yeoh is the heart, she’s supported by Stephanie Hsu as the mind and Ke Huy Quan as the soul.
 As Joy, Hsu captures the teenage angst of a misunderstood daughter whose parents are outmoded killjoys.
 Often deadpan, her character’s hurt leaks through as her protective shell and growing distance obscures their already strained mother-daughter relationship.

 Ke Huy Quan is portrayed as a present day wimp.
 Seemingly ineffectual and weak, his warrior alter-ego loosely modelled on all things Jackie Chan comes to the fore as his real superpower rises up.
 As if the lead trio wasn’t enough, James Hong and Jamie Lee Curtis add their star power behind the production with iconic and memorable supporting character performances.

 While Everything, Everywhere All at Once starts off slow, you get to a point where you actually long for some sluggish drama.
 After falling down the rabbit hole, there’s no going back as Evelyn is awakened to find a series of doors with no option to return to blissful ignorance.
 Transitioning into strobe-like montage sequences and moving at a relentless pace, the whirlwind edit and eye-popping visuals keep you transfixed.